astrails/constfig/README.md

 For boolean variables you can supply either `TrueClass`, or  `FalseClass`.

+There is a special case for `Array`, e.i. when either default value is an array, or `Array` is passed as type.
+In this case the value is just passed to `eval`.

 ### Existing constants

 This gem will not re-define existing constants, which can be used to define